Neway6655/Sublime-Pomodoro/.github/ISSUE_TEMPLATE.md

+* Issue description:

-> Expected behavior and actual behavior.
+* Expected behavior and actual behavior:

-> Steps to reproduce the problem.
+* Steps to reproduce the problem:

-> Specifications like the operating system, and sublime version.
+* Specifications like the operating system, and sublime version:

+* Other comments: